openharmony/docs/en/application-dev/reference/apis/js-apis-inputmethod-subtype.md

-# Input Method Subtype
+# @ohos.inputmethodsubtype

-The **inputMethodEngine** module provides APIs for managing the attributes of input method subtypes.
+The **inputMethodSubtype** module provides APIs for managing the attributes of input method subtypes.
 Different attribute settings result in different subtypes.

 > **NOTE**
 >